scientisst/scientisst-NButils/README.md

 ```

 ### For later use
-Whenever you want to make new changes to the original repository, don't forget to first syn your fork:
+Whenever you want to make new changes to the original repository, don't forget to first sync your fork:

 ```bash
 git pull upstream [main branch name]